 My children are grown and gone.
 I now have adult grandchildren.
-And still that voice most mothers know accuses me.
+And still that voice so many mothers recognize accuses me.
 It’s that voice that says, “You can’t do it.
 You’ll never be a good mom.
 Your kids are going to grow up a mess.”

 I read various posts recently about raising children, including She Believed She Couldn’t by Sarah E. Frazer.
 And the one thread that coming through was how widespread and active that lying voice is.